rafael2k/ppkb-layouts/README.md

 xkb: layout: `pp-driver`, variant: `phalio`
 kbd: `ppkb-phalio.map`
-Driver: `userspace-driver/full.txt` or `kernel-driver/pinephone-keyboard-full.patch` or `kernel-driver/pinephone-keyboard-full-improved.patch`
+Driver: `userspace-driver/full.txt` or `kernel-driver/pinephone-keyboard-mirrored-wasd.patch`

 ## Installing Layouts

 ### Installing and Updating

 Layouts may consist of xkb, kbd, userspace driver or kernel driver components. xkb defines symbols for graphical environments and kbd defines symbols for TTYs.
 If you only use graphical environments, you may omit the kbd part (although it won’t hurt in case you ever need it) and vice versa.
 Driver components influence both environments and are usually combined with xkb and kbd components for full customisability.
 You can only use either the userspace driver or the kernel driver.
-The userspace driver is simpler to install but less customisable and just like the default kernel driver has the issue of [getting keys stuck if Fn/Pine is not let go of last](#stuck-modifier-keys), while custom kernel drivers (the ones that have `-improved` in their name) get rid of this issue and allow maximum customisation (see [Kernel Driver](#kernel-driver) for a longer explanation on the differences).
+The userspace driver is simpler to install but less customisable and might still have the issue of [getting keys stuck if Fn/Pine is not let go of last](#stuck-modifier-keys), while custom kernel drivers allow maximum customisation (see [Kernel Driver](#kernel-driver) for a longer explanation on the differences).
 Each layout includes a list of its components that have to be installed to use the layout.

 To download the layouts, simply use `git clone https://codeberg.org/phalio/ppkb-layouts.git`.
 To update them, `cd` to the `ppkb-layouts` directory, use `git pull`, execute the install scripts you need again and reboot.